jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/secdevops-security-champions/index.md

 can be re-evaluated, the idea is that they should be obligatory.
 If at any point they haven’t been met, then any workflow before the software deployment must be stopped.
 Later, you should ask questions such as: Did the developer not understand something?
-Does he need training?
+Do they need training?
 Is it a false positive by the tool?
 Is this an appropriate tool?
 Also, ensure that reports of non-compliance reach each interested audience in a language suitable for their understanding.